 o Has applied for title XIX assistance and satisfied all of the State's administrative requirements, such as signing over rights to third party medical payments.

 Medicaid eligibles may or may not be recipients of maintenance assistance payments.
-The definitions of maintenance assistance status (MAS) used in Form HCFA-2082 are explained in
+The definitions of maintenance assistance status (MAS) used in Form HCFA-2082 are explained in Appendices A and B.

 For Form HCFA-2082, basis of eligibility (BOE) refers to an eligible's categorical relationship to Medicaid.
-Definitions of the bases of eligibility used in Form HCFA-2082 are explained in .
+Definitions of the bases of eligibility used in Form HCFA-2082 are explained in Appendices A and B.

-Most eligibles are "related" to either a § or SSI as a result of being over 65, or meeting SSI's definition of a blind or disabled individual.
+Most eligibles are "related" to either a low income family with children (see §1931 of the Act) or SSI as a result of being over 65, or meeting SSI's definition of a blind or disabled individual.
 In addition, Form HCFA-2082 accepts other title XIX recipients and those who are poverty-related eligibles, including many groups of pregnant women, children, and some groups of Qualified Medicare Beneficiaries (QMBs).

 Rev. 89 2-137